 Kids eat.
 Like, a lot.
 And their capacity for sweet, sugary snacks seems to be much higher than their parental counterparts.
-I have to constantly work to throttle that sugar intake they seem to want.
+I have to constantly work to throttle that sugar intake my children seem to crave.
 Fruit, yogurt, granola bars and peanut butter are the regular snacks at my house pretty much year round.
 However, the rules seem to go out the window when we’re out having fun, and I know most families are the same.
 If you are in Cavendish this summer, and you are looking for some fun treats for your family, here are some kid-friendly snacks that you can indulge in too.

 Working in Cavendish allows me to sample these delectable delights on a pretty regular basis.
 Poor me, right?

 What is a PouTail, you ask?
 It’s poutine on a BeaverTail pastry.